UcheSylvester/150-DAYS-OF-ALC-4.0/README.md

 }

 I also started the *Build A Quiz app* course on Udemy and it's been funny really.
 Just some basic stuff and project set up 😄

+## DAY 13 & 14

+Network around here has been messy lately, even with etisalat (which is expensive btw) and I haven't been able to get much done seriously, still learning HTML5 Media.
+On the brighter side, I created a repo for another project (God save me the way I'm creating repos for everything these days :sweat_smile:), it's gonna be a **browser based media player** that allows you to drag musics and video to the browser and watch it play!
+Tho I haven't started it yet, I really excited about it

+I look forward to the meetup today so I can meet with other amazing learner, see what they are all working and learning them as well.
+I will also be having my first facilitating session today, I am a bit nervous seriously, but I believe I will pull through.
+Expect updates later 😄